St. George Island (Florida)

 St. George Island is an island and Census-designated place (CDP) off the Florida Panhandle in the northern Gulf of Mexico.
 It is in Franklin County, Florida, United States.
+As of the 2020 census, the population was 990.

 Physical characteristics

 St. George is a barrier island 28 mi long and 1 mi wide at its widest point.
 St. George Island is adjacent to Cape St. George Island, also known as Little St. George Island.
 It is connected to the mainland at Eastpoint, Florida by the 4 mi long St. George Island Bridge over Apalachicola Bay.
 Nearby towns include Eastpoint, Carrabelle, and Apalachicola.

-St. George Island is informally divided into three regions: the Dr. Julian G. Bruce St. George Island State Park; a public strip of restaurants, bars, small businesses, homes and public beach; and a private, gated housing community with its own airstrip that includes some of the most expensive multimillion-dollar beach homes along the Gulf of Mexico.
+St. George Island is informally divided into three regions: the Dr. Julian G. Bruce St. George Island State Park; a public strip of restaurants, bars, small businesses, homes and public beach; and a private, gated housing community with its own airstrip that includes multimillion-dollar beach homes along the Gulf of Mexico.

 The island is known for being quiet and tranquil due to its small size.
 Many occupants of the island rent out their homes during the spring and summer months.
-As of 2008, the island has no central sewage system and receives very little funding for road and infrastructure improvements, leading some to believe the island should form its own special taxing district.
+As of 2008, the island has no central sewage system and receives very little funding for road and infrastructure improvements, leading some community members to believe the island should form its own special taxing district.